opendocker/ubuntu/README.md

 # OpenDocker Ubuntu

-This repository contains a Dockerfile for a base system with Node.js installed
+This repository contains a Dockerfile for a base system with Ubuntu installed

+It is based off `phusion/baseimage` to smooth off the rough edges.

 ## Usage